Akash2106/portfolio/site/collections/_projects/freelance.md

 #### December, 2017 - September, 2021

-* Achieved monthly revenues gradually rising from $150 to $2000 amid cyclical nature of business.
+* Spearheaded a revenue growth from $150 to $2000 per month despite the cyclical nature of the business.
-* Stakeholder management - managing expectations and deadlines from multiple clients within the same time frame.
+* Successfully managed stakeholder expectations and deadlines for multiple clients simultaneously.

 ![Sea](/images/image-example-4.jpg){: width="1200" height="900"}